-Frankly speaking, I haven’t face such a problem throughout my entire career in fishkeeping.
+Frankly speaking, I haven’t faced such a problem throughout my entire fishkeeping journey.
 If you keep all the basics right, you won’t have to suffer.
 Follow my tips, and I believe that will help you.

 Lastly, if you have any better experience fighting against the white film on top of aquarium water, I would love to hear about it.
 Please don’t hesitate to put your comment in the below box.

 - Why Are My Aquarium Plants Turning Brown?
 Learn to Overcome - March 5, 2023